Vitamin D deficiency in Australia: Health effects

-This fundamental fat-soluble vitamin has been long known for its important role in calcium absorption in the body, especially in musculoskeletal health.
 The health impacts commonly caused by deficiency of Vitamin D are rickets in children and osteoporosis in the elderly populations.
-Low levels of Vitamin D have also been associated with other conditions such as heart disease, cancer and kidney disease but further research is required.
-Recent evidence suggests Vitamin D is also linked to many other health diseases such as cardiovascular disease, chronic kidney disease, diabetes mellitus, multiple sclerosis and some form of cancer.

 Rickets

 Rickets can be traced back to the 1600s, where a pandemic arose with children around the globe from Vitamin D deficiency.
 The inadequate intake of UV exposure consequently lead children to numerous health problems such as, growth retardation, muscle weakness, skeletal deformities, hypocalcemia, tetany and seizures.
-During the late 19th century autopsies conducted in the Netherlands concluded that 80-90% of children were suffering from Rickets.
-The incidents of rickets observed within Sydney hospitals during the years of 2003 – 2004 have doubled.
-This major spike can be attributed to the growing population of migrants in Australia, many of whom are considered high risk of vitamin D deficiency.
+During the late 19th century autopsies conducted in the Netherlands concluded that 80–90% of children were suffering from Rickets.
+The incidents of rickets observed within Sydney hospitals during the years of 2003–2004 have doubled.
+This major spike can be attributed to the growing population of migrants in Australia, many of whom are considered at high risk of vitamin D deficiency.

-As shown in the image the skeletal deformities such as knock knees and bow legs in these young children as a result of rickets.

 Osteoporosis

-Because of the high prevalence of vitamin D deficiency, conditions such as osteoporosis alongside Australia's aging population have now seen many Australians over 60 suffering this now wide spread condition among the elderly.
+Because of the high prevalence of vitamin D deficiency alongside the ageing of Australia's population, conditions such as osteoporosis have become widespread among Australians over 60.
 Osteoporosis can be defined as very fragile and brittle bones, in which serious fractures can occur with just the slightest bump or fall.
-Osteoporosis Australia have predicted that half of all women and one third of men all men over the age of 60 years will suffer the debilitating effects of osteoporosis.
+Osteoporosis Australia have predicted that half of all women and one third of men over the age of 60 years will suffer the debilitating effects of osteoporosis.

-Osteoporosis also commonly known as the silent disease as in most cases individuals don't know they are affected until they fracture a bone as a result from a fall.

-High risk groups
+High-risk groups

 Age

-Several studies conducted in Australia have revealed a deficiency ranging from 15-52% amongst the senior population.
+Several studies conducted in Australia have revealed a deficiency ranging from 15 to 52% amongst the senior population.
 These deficiencies have been found to be higher amongst those who are home bound or living within institutions with less access to sun exposure.
 Vitamin D concentration levels below 28 nmol/L are common amongst the studies conducted.
 Throughout Sydney nursing home studies, it has been revealed that 86% of woman and 68% of men are falling into the moderate deficiency range.

 In a study based in Western Australia, 63% of patients admitted with hip fractures were observed to have serum levels less than 50 nmol/L compared to 25% in the control group.